 As you probably have figured out, POS is short for point of sale.
 A point of sale typically refers to the area or machine at which a transaction takes place.
 In fact, you might also see it called the point of purchase, or simply, checkout area.
 This area usually consists of impulse purchases or last-minute buys, a cashier, and a point of sale system.
 It’s the last step in the customer shopping experience and should be convenient, aesthetically pleasing, and leave each shopper satisfied.

 A POS system is more specifically the tools that facilitate each transaction.
-A modern POS system consists of both hardware and software.
+A modern POS system consists of many features for business operation, including both hardware and software.
 The hardware is usually comprised of a desktop computer or mobile tablet, a receipt printer, a credit card machine, a scanner, and a cash drawer.
-The software powers each transaction, communicating with each piece of the hardware and keeping a history of all sales.
+The point of sale software powers each transaction, communicating with each piece of the hardware and keeping a history of all sales.
 The information can be stored in servers found on-location or, for cloud-based systems, stored in remote servers.

 Overall, a point of sale system is the heart of all business operations.
 It processes transactions, handles inventory management, and is the point of most of the communication between shopper and employee.
 Importantly, the best POS systems can help your business grow and succeed.